zellij-org/zellij/README.md

 Right now Zellij is in its early development stages and is not yet ready for everyday usage.
 If you're interested, watch this space or better yet - get involved!

+Zellij was initially called "Mosaic".

 ## How to use it?
 * Clone the project
 * In the project folder, run: `cargo run`

-(note that right now Zellij only supports linux and maybe mac)
+(note that right now Zellij only supports linux and mac)

-Zellij has three modes, which are a bit like vim or tmux:
-  * Normal mode - allows you to enter text, input will be sent through to stdin on the pane you're typing in
-  * Command mode - input is interpreted as commands to control Zellij.
-This comes in two variants:
-    * Temporary - once a single valid command has been parsed, returns to normal mode (e.g. quickly opening a new pane and start typing)
-    * Permanent - remain in command mode until you issue the exit command mode command

-The keys and behavior will update when the project matures a bit, but for now:
-  * ctrl-g to cycle between modes (normal mode -> temporary command mode -> permanent command mode -> normal mode)
-  * Esc - exit command mode (any) and return to normal mode

-In command mode:
-  * n - split focused pane vertically
-  * b - split focused pane horizontally
-  * z - split largest terminal on screen (vertically or horizontally)
-  * j - resize focused pane down
-  * k - resize focused pane up
-  * h - resize focused pane left
-  * l - resize focused pane right
-  * p - move focus to next pane
-  * PgUp - scroll up in focused pane
-  * PgDown - scroll down in focused pane
-  * 1 - new tab
-  * 2 - switch to next tab
-  * 3 - switch to previous tab
-  * x - close focused pane
-  * q - quit Zellij
+The status bar on the bottom should guide you through the possible keyboard shortcuts in the app.

 # What is the current status of the project?

 Zellij is in the last stages of being VT compatible.
 As much as modern terminals are.
 Most things should work inside a terminal pane, but some edge cases don't.

-Right now, Zellij:
-  * Successfully renders shells (all experiments have been done with fish-cli).
-  * Can split the terminal into multiple horizontal/vertical panes
-  * Can resize panes, as well as close them
-  * Can scroll up and down inside a pane
-  * Can render a vim pane
-  * Can render most so called "raw mode" applications that draw a textual user interface and refresh themselves.

-Please, don't do anything important with it.
-It's currently being stabilized and still panics quite a bit. :)
+Fixing these edge cases is a priority, so please open an issue if you find a bug.

+Zellij is in its alpha stage right now.
+Please treat it accordingly.

 # How do I get involved?

-At the moment, the project is in early development and prototyping.
+At the moment, the project is in early development.
 A lot of the work needed to be done is product work (making decisions about what Zellij will be and do) as well as development work.
-So note that most tasks would probably involve a little of both.
+Most tasks would probably involve a little of both.
 We're a small team of enthusiasts, and we eagerly welcome people who would like to join in at this early stage.

-Because of the above, it's not trivial for us to have issues tagged "Help Wanted" or "Good First Issue", as all work would likely need some prior discussion.
-That said, we would absolutely love to have these discussions and to bring more people on.
-Even if you are unsure of your abilities or have never contributed to open source before.
+We welcome all contributors, regardless of experience level.
+We believe any person who would like to contribute can make the project better!

-To get started, join our chat and let us know you're interested in contributing: https://discord.gg/CrUAFH3
+To get started, you can:

-We respectfully ask that you do your best to stand by any commitments you make.
+1. Take a look at the "Issues" in this repository - especially those marked "Good first issue".
+Those with the "Help Wanted" tag probably don't have anyone else working on them.
+2. Drop by our [chat](https://discord.gg/CrUAFH3) and ask what you can work on, or how to get started.
+3. Open an issue with your idea(s) for the project or tell us about them in our chat.

 And most importantly, please read our [code of conduct](CODE_OF_CONDUCT.md).